silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 ## Why ReactGrid?

-There are plenty of different data tables available on the internet which perform great if you want to display one object per row.
+There are plenty of different data tables available on the Internet, which perform great if you want to display one object per row.
-Each of these objects has to have exactly the same static properties which are mapped to columns on the table.
+Each of these objects has to have exactly the same static properties, which are mapped to columns in the table.

 ReactGrid was designed to be independent of your data model.
 It doesn't care about your schema.
 You can render anything in any cell and thus you are able to display things the way you like it.